Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 This does not apply to non-public areas such as food preparation areas, sterile hospital rooms or restricted access areas.

-If other persons are present who are allergic to dogs, afraid of dogs, or avoid them for religious reasons, the rights of both parties must be taken into account.
-A reasonable compromise should be found to accommodate both parties.
+If other persons are present who are allergic to dogs or are afraid of dogs, the rights of both parties should be taken into account.
+A reasonable compromise should be found, which may include understanding that service dogs receiving extensive training and testing to ensure they are appropriate in public spaces and do not pose a risk.
+Persons with allergies are encouraged not to touch a service dog and the handler may use a small mat or bed that can be removed for cleaning.
 The Service Dog Assessment Team may be of assistance in finding options for dealing with conflicting interests.

 To perform their jobs, service dogs must focus on their handler and the task they are doing.
 Service dogs are trained to very high standards and typically ignore distractions, but they are not perfect.
 A distracted service dog could make a mistake that puts it and its handler in danger.